 If we measure the total weight of all apples and say it turned out 80 kg.

-If we multiply the number of apples with the weight of an apple we will get the total weight.
-Let us express it x multiplied by y equal to total weight.
+If we multiply the number of apples by the weight of an apple we will get the total weight.
+Let us express it x multiplied by y equals total weight.

 So x y = 80